programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 Each point is a node, whether it be an individual book title (with a book icon) or a controlled subject heading (with a label icon).
 If a book has a subject heading assigned, there is a line drawn between that subject and the book.
 These lines are edges, which illuminate the relationships.
 Subject headings are also connected by subject labels from the JSON file data in the form of a preferred subject label, a broader subject label, and a narrower subject label to help contextualize the more controlled vocabulary of the subject headings.

 The size of the node describes its level of connectivity within the graph, or how many edges (connections) it has.
 The larger the subject node, the more connections it has.
 That means the larger nodes are highly connected and act as thematic hubs of the visualization.
 Our eyes are drawn to them and they surface quickly, the prominent subjects available in a collection.
 Smaller nodes are not as obvious, often representing those single book titles or less used subject headings.
-However, the iPySIGMA shell still makes them easy to find if you are looking for them and they are revealed as we move through the graph.
+However, the _ipysigma_ shell still makes them easy to find if you are looking for them and they are revealed as we move through the graph.

 For example, looking at the 1800-1825 network, we can see that one of the largest labels is Geschiedenis (History).
 If you click on it within the graph, all the edges are highlighted and in the right panel, information about that specific node appears in the box to the right of the graph.
 In the labelled image, this is box C on the upper right side of the screen.
 It explains the size of the node (how many edges it has), the node attributes from the JSON file, and the metrics in degrees (number of edges again), indegree (how many edges point towards this node), and outdegree (how many edges point out from this node).
 Not all network graphs are directed, but this one is.
 The direction of each edge is directionally identified within the data.
 Since this is a subject heading node, a high outdegree means that this subject heading connects outward to many book titles and/or related broader and narrower subject labels.
 Which makes sense since history is a major subject in the collection during that time.